Use Bridge to Keep Data Fresh

 Data source owners, or users who have the Creator or Explorer (can publish) role on Tableau Online, typically publish and manage their own data sources.
 Data source owners use Bridge to facilitate the live and extract connections between Tableau Online and on-premises data.

 For live connections, Bridge is detected automatically as part of the data source publishing process.

 After the site admin enables support for maintaining live connections (through pooling), users see the option to publish the data source with a live connection during the publishing process.
 This option is available when live connections are supported for relational or cloud databases accessible only from inside the network.

 After the user publishes the data source, an available client in the pool facilitates the live queries.
 That’s all there is to it.

 To get started, users publish a data source to Tableau Online, and select the option to maintain a live connection.
 Or, publish a workbook, and select the option to publish the data source separately, and then specify a live connection.
-For more information about publishing data sources, see Publish a Data Source in the Tableau Help.
+For more information about publishing data sources, see Publish a Bridge Data Source with a Live Connection.

-Note: If publishing a data source that connects to a private cloud database, after publishing, the user must follow steps 1-5 from Set Up a Refresh Schedule Using Bridge to ensure Bridge is used to facilitate the data freshness tasks.
+Note: If publishing a data source that connects to a private cloud database, follow the steps described at Publish private cloud-based data sources(Link opens in a new window) to ensure Bridge is used to facilitate the data freshness tasks.

 For extract connections, users can set up refresh schedules.
 Users need to publish the data source separately, whether he or she goes through the publishing data source or workbook process.
-For more information, see Set Up a Refresh Schedule Using Bridge.
+For more information, see Set Up a Bridge Refresh Schedule.